sebastianzolg/azure-qna-deployment/README.md

 # azure-qna-deployment
-A sample ARM template for deploying QnA Maker on a shared AppPlan
+A sample ARM template for deploying QnA Maker on a shared App Service Plan